Cold emailing: marketing’s greatest taboo?

 Everyone’s afraid of being labeled a “spammer.”
 The typically low success rates get people asking the question “why even bother with cold emails?”

 The truth, however, is that cold emails remain a valid and effective strategy to connect with influencers in your industry.
-Yes, they require time and effort to write well, but with the right formula, this outreach channel can bring you great success.
+Yes, they require time and effort to write well, but with the right formula and software like Keap, this outreach channel can bring you great success.

 In this post, we’ll break down five keys to successful cold email marketing, why they’re effective, and how you can start incorporating them into your outreach campaigns.